-They say the key to starting a successful business is to "find a need and fill it."
+They say the key to starting a successful business is to “find a need and fill it.”
 Entrepreneur Cris Leatherwood of US Mobile Kitchens can certainly attest to this truism, but the truth is, finding a need is only the beginning.
-Filling a need requires dedicating time and resources to develop an idea to help people you will probably never meet.
+Filling a need, when offering a helping hand, requires dedicating time and resources to develop an idea to help people you will probably never meet.

 Utility Keystone Trailer Sales calls this “Helping Others Win.”

 Shortly after starting his construction rental business category three hurricane Katrina hit, causing catastrophic and widespread damage throughout the Southeast.

 Cris recalls, “some old customers of mine called in need of Kitchen Trailers, mostly to feed their workers at oil refineries in Louisiana where they were hard hit by Katrina.
 We helped by sourcing mobile kitchen trailers for them, but they needed more trailers and called again a few months later.
 This time we purchased a couple of kitchen trailers and rented them out, but the need was great, and the calls for more trailers kept coming.”

 US Mobile Kitchens was born

 Cris continued, “We began converting 53’ trailers into mobile kitchen units, and I eventually sold our construction rental business to focus solely on US Mobile Kitchens with my wife, Doreen.
 Our sons Aaron and Tyler came onboard in 2015, and it has been our focus ever since.”

 We now customize semi-trailers in a multitude of different ways – even a game room, if you like!

 US Mobile Kitchens has grown to four locations, including two manufacturing facilities in Maryland and North Carolina, and two rental depots in Texas and California.
 They currently employ 27 team members that include plumbers, carpenters, electricians, and metal fabricators.